theharrychen/theharrychen/README.md

 ### Hi there 👋
+💻 I’m currently interning at [Mikata Health](https://mikatahealth.com/) 👩‍⚕️, a startup focussed on freeing up doctors to focus on care.

+🌱 I’m currently learning ReactJS, TypeScript, and other web technologies.

 <!--
 **theharrychen/theharrychen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.